 Here’s five times I was overjoyed to discover a sample in —or from— a song I love .ᐟ

-Nothing gets my tail wagging like finding a familiar tune in a new context.
-Sure, it’s always fun to dig into sampling and find these connections intentionally, but it’s even better when they find me — like I was finally let in on the joke ⭒
+Nothing gets my tail wagging like finding a familiar sound.
+Sure, it’s always fun to dig in and find these connections intentionally, but it’s even better when they find me — like finally being let in on the joke.

-Beyond just a fun discovery, sampling offers a glimpse into an artist’s influences and creative processes.
-If you’re lucky, it can even reveal a shared musical taste with a musician you admire.
+An impromptu glimpse at an artist’s influences and creative processes.
+If you’re lucky, it even reveals a shared musical taste with one of your faves.

 Marcos Valle & Childish Gambino ꩜

-Being a Bossa Nova fan, this discovery felt like striking gold.
-I had already heard a few tracks from Valle, most notably Estrelar, years ago, but this one instantly raised my fan status.
+As a Bossa Nova fan, this discovery felt like striking gold.
+I had already heard a few tracks from Valle, but this one instantly raised my fan status.
 What’s more?
 It’s eight and a half minutes long and never gets old.
-The combination of orchestral and digital elements throughout was the cherry on top, making it an undeniable feast for the ears.
+The combination of orchestral and digital elements throughout is as the cherry on top, making it an undeniable feast for the ears.

 The Pharcyde & Stan Getz ꩜

-I was in elementary school when I first heard The Pharcyde, thanks to my dad, who put me on a lot of hiphop and would make me mixtapes.
+I was in elementary school when I first heard The Pharcyde, thanks to my dad, who’d would burn mixtapes for me.
 Their playful energy and offbeat delivery stood out, and I loved recognizing the distinct West Coast vibe compared to the more familiar East Coast hip-hop I grew up with—artists like A Tribe Called Quest, Nas, and Eric B. & Rakim.

-As someone who loves hip-hop, jazz, and—surprise, surprise—jazz-influenced hip-hop, hearing how The Pharcyde reimagined the instrumental was a treat.
+As someone who loves hip-hop, jazz, and—surprise, surprise—jazz-influenced hip-hop, hearing how The Pharcyde reimagined the instrumental was a joy.

 Lizzy Mercier Descloux & Mndsgn ꩜